jkeohan/react-intro-to-props/README.md

 <h5 class="card-title">Santorini</h5>
 ```

-This is a fairly manual process wouldn't be efficient if we had 100 or 1000 cards to render.
+This is a fairly manual process and wouldn't be efficient if we had 100 or 1000 cards to render.

 So let's add a `prop` to CardBody and pass it the value of `Santorini`.